-People often wonder what we mean when they hear us talking about spoons or that we are unchargeable.
+People often wonder what we mean when they hear us talking about spoons or that we are a spoonie or unchargeable.
 These are words I never used before joining the world of the chronically ill and disabled.
 In this post I will try to explain the meaning behind these terms and which one I identify with most.

 Both these terms refer to our body's inability to produce enough energy.
 People with chronic illnesses tend to be very low on energy.
 It seems to be the nature of these invisible illnesses to cause a serious lack of energy metabolism.
 Somehow the body just cannot produce enough energy to complete simple daily tasks.
 We end up in a type of energy debt.